UnstableDesign/AdaCAD/docs/howtodevelop/reference/cell/setCellValue.md

 ## Implementation
 ```
 if(getCellValue(c) == null){
-    c.is_set = true;
+    c = setCellValue(true);
 }
 ```

-This function checks if Cell c is unset and, if so, it changes it to be .
+This function checks if Cell c is unset and, if so, it changes it to be true.